The 20 Best Epilepsy with Myoclonic-Atonic Seizures Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Dr. Peter Kaplan is Professor of Neurology and serves as the Director of Epilepsy and EEG at Johns Hopkins Bayview Medical Center.
 He focuses on epilepsy, clinical neurophysiology and nonconvulsive status epilepticus.
 He has written extensively about these subjects as well as about eclampsia and neurologic disease in women.
 Dr. Peter Kaplan received his medical training from St. Bartholomews Medical School, University of London.
 He then obtained membership to the Royal College of Physicians in England.
 He completed his residency in neurology at Duke University Medical Center.
 He completed fellowships in epilepsy and clinical neurophysiology at the same institution.
 Dr. Kaplan currently sees patients at the Johns Hopkins Bayview Medical Center on Tuesdays and Wednesdays.
 Dr. Kaplan is rated as an Experienced provider by MediFind in the treatment of Epilepsy with Myoclonic-Atonic Seizures.
-His top areas of expertise are Seizures, Generalized Tonic-Clonic Seizure, Status Epilepticus, Epilepsy, and Awake Craniotomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Generalized Tonic-Clonic Seizure, Status Epilepticus, Epilepsy, and Awake Craniotomy.
+Dr. Kaplan is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Epilepsy with Myoclonic-Atonic Seizures